nymtech/docs/content/mixnet/clients.md

 1. the body is layer-encrypted - it may contain either another sphinx packet or an unencrypted message

 Now let's go build the Nym Mixnode and see what happens when a Sphinx packet hits a mixnode.

+### Integrating the mixnet client in your applications

+Depending on what language you're using, you can fire up the client in one of two ways.

+#### In Go

+If you're a Gopher, you can compile the client code into your own application in the normal Go fashion.
+This will give you access to all public methods and attributes of the mixnet client.
+Most notably:

+- `client.Start()`
+- `client.GetReceivedMessages()`
+- `client.SendMessage(message []byte, recipient config.ClientConfig)`

+**`client.Start()`**  performs all of the aforementioned required setup, i.e. obtains network topology, registers at some storage node, starts all the traffic streams.
+In fact just calling `client.Start()` and not doing anything more is equivalent to the `./build/loopix-client run --id alice` command.

+{{% notice tip %}}
+You can decide at which particular provider should the client register by modifying the `Provider` attribute in the client struct before calling the `.Start()` method.
+{{% /notice %}}

+When the client fetches valid messages from its provider, they are stored in local buffer until **`client.GetReceivedMessages()`** is called.
+This method returns all those messages and resets the buffer.

+**`client.SendMessage(message []byte, recipient config.ClientConfig)`** as the name suggests, provides the core functionality of the mixnet by allowing sending arbitrary messages to specified recipients through the Nym Mixnet.
+It uses the current network topology to generate a path through the mixnet and automatically packs the content into an appropriate Sphinx packet.

+The recipient argument is defined as a ClientConfig protobuf message thus allowing for better cross-language compatibility.
+In the case of the Go implementation, it is compiled down to the language.
+The protobu message is defined as follows:

+{{< highlight Protobuf >}}
+message ClientConfig {
+    string Id = 1;
+    string Host = 2;
+    string Port = 3;
+    bytes PubKey = 4;
+    MixConfig Provider = 5;
+}
+{{< /highlight >}}

+where

+{{< highlight Protobuf >}}
+message MixConfig {
+    string Id = 1;
+    string Host = 2;
+    string Port = 3;
+    bytes PubKey = 4;
+    uint64 Layer = 5;
+}
+{{< /highlight >}}

+{{% notice info %}}
+For the client, at this point of time, only the `PubKey` and `Provider` fields are relevant. `Host` and `Port` are no longer used in any meaningful way and will be removed later on.
+The `Id` equivalent to the encoding of the `PubKey` using the alternate URL base64 encoding as defined in [RFC 4648](https://tools.ietf.org/html/rfc4648).
+The similar is true for the `MixConfig` for the Provider - the `Id` is the base64 encodin of the public key.
+However, the `Host` and `Port` fields are actually vital here in order to generate routing information.
+As for the `Layer`, it is irrelevant in the contect of a Provider.
+It is only required for Mix nodes.

+{{% /notice %}}

+#### In other languages

+If you're not a Gopher (go coder), don't despair.
+You can run the client in socket mode instead, and use either websockets or TCP sockets to have nearly identical functionalities.

+##### Using TCP Socket

+In an effort to achieve relatively high-level cross-language compatibility, all messages exchanged between socket client and whatever entity is communicating with it, are defined as protobuf messages:

+{{< highlight Protobuf >}}
+message Request {
+    oneof value {
+        RequestSendMessage send = 2;
+        RequestFetchMessages fetch = 3;
+        RequestGetClients clients = 4;
+        RequestOwnDetails details = 5;
+        RequestFlush flush = 6;
+    }
+}

+// please refer to the current sourcecode for the current content of each request / response

+message Response {
+    oneof value {
+        ResponseException exception = 1;
+        ResponseSendMessage send = 2;
+        ResponseFetchMessages fetch = 3;
+        ResponseGetClients clients = 4;
+        ResponseOwnDetails details = 5;
+        ResponseFlush flush = 6;
+    }
+}
+{{< /highlight >}}

+Currently the socket messages allow for the following:

+1. Send arbitrary bytes message to selected recipient
+1. Fetch all received messages from the client's buffer
+1. Get the list of all possible clients on the network
+1. Get `ClientConfig` message describing own Mixnet configuration
+1. Force the socket client to flush it's writer buffer

+Do note, however, that when the message is being written into the socket, additional inforation encoding the length of the message is included.
+This needs to be handled when reading and writing to the socket.

+{{% notice note %}}
+Proto-encoded message is prepended with 10-byte varint containing length of the encoding.
+Please refer to [the sample implementation](https://github.com/nymtech/nym-mixnet/blob/67b5870e4d2665e9555f3c53abca4c4d32601513/client/rpc/utils/utils.go#L29)
+{{% /notice %}}

+For example, you could start a TCP socket client with `./build/loopix-client socket --id alice --socket tcp --port 9001` and then to fetch received messages using TCP socket, one could do as follows:

+{{< highlight Go >}}

+func WriteProtoMessage(msg proto.Message, w io.Writer) error {
+  b, err := proto.Marshal(msg)
+  if err != nil {
+    return err
+  }

+  return encodeByteSlice(w, b)
+}

+func encodeByteSlice(w io.Writer, bz []byte) (err error) {
+  err = encodeVarint(w, int64(len(bz)))
+  if err != nil {
+    return
+  }
+  _, err = w.Write(bz)
+  return
+}

+func encodeVarint(w io.Writer, i int64) (err error) {
+  var buf [10]byte
+  n := binary.PutVarint(buf[:], i)
+  _, err = w.Write(buf[0:n])
+  return
+}

+[...]

+fetchRequest := &types.Request{
+  Value: &types.Request_Fetch{
+    Fetch: &types.RequestFetchMessages{},
+  },
+}

+flushRequest := &types.Request{
+  Value: &types.Request_Flush{
+    Flush: &types.RequestFlush{},
+  },
+}

+conn, err := net.Dial("tcp", "127.0.0.1:9001")
+if err != nil {
+  panic(err)
+}

+err = utils.WriteProtoMessage(fetchRequest, conn)
+if err != nil {
+  panic(err)
+}

+err = utils.WriteProtoMessage(flushRequest, conn)
+if err != nil {
+  panic(err)
+}

+// reading response

+res := &types.Response{}
+err = utils.ReadProtoMessage(res, conn)
+if err != nil {
+  panic(err)
+}

+fmt.Printf("%v", res)
+{{< /highlight >}}

+##### Using Websocket

+Using the websocket is actually very similar to the way TCP socket is used.
+In fact it is actually simpler due to HTTP handling few aspects of it for us.
+For example the encoding of the lenghts of messages exchanged or the buffer flushing.

+The identical set of request/responses is available for the Websocket as it was the case with the TCP socket, with the exception of `RequestFlush`, which does not exist.
+So for example having started the client with: `./build/loopix-client socket --id alice --socket websocket --port 9001`, you could do the following to write a fetch request to a Websocket in Go:

+{{< highlight Go >}}
+import (
+  "net/url"
+  "github.com/golang/protobuf/proto"
+  "github.com/gorilla/websocket"
+)

+fetchRequest := &types.Request{
+  Value: &types.Request_Fetch{
+    Fetch: &types.RequestFetchMessages{},
+  },
+}

+u := url.URL{
+  Scheme: "ws",
+  Host:   "127.0.0.1:9000",
+  Path:   "/mix",
+}
+c, _, err := websocket.DefaultDialer.Dial(u.String(), nil)
+if err != nil {
+  panic(err)
+}

+defer c.Close()

+fetchRequestBytes, err := proto.Marshal(fetchRequest)
+if err != nil {
+  panic(err)
+}

+err = c.WriteMessage(websocket.BinaryMessage, fetchRequestBytes)
+if err != nil {
+  panic(err)
+}

+time.Sleep(time.Second)

+_, resB, err := c.ReadMessage()
+if err != nil {
+  panic(err)
+}

+res := &types.Response{}
+err = proto.Unmarshal(resB, res)
+if err != nil {
+  panic(err)
+}

+fmt.Printf("%v", res)

+{{< /highlight >}}

+Alternatively, rather than sending binary data through the Websocket, you could format it as a corresponding JSON.
+This lets you use the Mixnet with your favourite JavaScript framework (including everyone's favourite jQuery
+) way more easily.

+The same example of fetching messages in TypeScript would look as follows:

+{{< highlight Typescript >}}
+const fetchMsg = JSON.stringify({
+  fetch: {},
+});

+const conn = new WebSocket(`ws://localhost:9001/mix`);
+conn.onmessage = (ev: MessageEvent): void => {
+  const fetchData = JSON.parse(ev.data);
+  const fetchedMesages = fetchData.fetch.messages;
+  console.log(fetchedMessages);
+}
+conn.send(fetchMsg);
+{{< /highlight >}}

+You can see a sample Electron application communicating with the Websocket client [here](https://github.com/nymtech/demo-mixnet-chat-client/tree/feature/electron-app).

+{{% notice note %}}
+Note that the websocket will **only** accept requests from the loopback address.
+{{% /notice %}}